When Crossing boundaries is a good thing

 It’s almost a cliche now to say that we cannot solve problems with the same mindset that created them.
 But what does that mean in practice?

-For several hundred years, most societies have lived in a rigidly structured reality.
+Most societies have lived in a rigidly structured reality for several hundred years.
 One that marginalises alternative knowledge systems, segregates professional knowledge and practice and relegates the Earth to an object to be researched, exploited (and recently) fixed.

 While many people (including yourself, perhaps) take it for granted that intuitive, spiritual, creative and relational ways of knowing are valid forms of knowledge, that viewpoint is still not mainstream.
-Cultures that connect deeply to the Earth, which include supernatural and non-rational elements, and which have alternative ways of knowing and being in the world remain invalidated within specific academic disciplines.
-Look, I may be wrong, but as far as I know, no indigenous group anywhere in the world has declared themselves remotely close to repairing the damage done to their knowledge systems by colonisation.
-And the damage still continues.
+Cultures that connect deeply to the Earth, including supernatural and non-rational elements, and have alternative ways of knowing and being in the world remain invalidated within specific academic disciplines.

 A related issue that hampers progress is that intellectual knowledge generated in institutions and corporations is not being pro-actively shared with flax roots practitioners.
 At least not easily.
 It remains behind paywalls, embargos, and NDAs and, when available to read, uses tricky language and is often a self-referential echo chamber.